devgizzo/homerow/README.md

 ## The downsides of homerow keymapping

+One of the downsides of this method is that it prevents traditional homerow mods.
+If you are used to type shift, ctrl, alt and super using these keys that method will overlap my usecase.

 In some rare cases you might trigger a layer when typing because of holding keys while typing.
 But the biggest downside is latency.
 You might notice some letters print slower to the screen.

 But you gain lightspeed navigation!

 ## Launching and quiting applications